wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ### Typing 3rd-party stylesheets

-If your project generates `.d.ts` typings for each stylesheet, but a package you are consuming published `.st.css` files without typings, then you will have to declare global typings for that specific package.
+If your project generates `.d.ts` typings for each stylesheet but you're consuming a package that published `.st.css` files without typings, you will have to declare global typings for that specific package.

 ```ts title="globals.d.ts"
 declare module 'third-party-package/*.st.css' {